lunelson/css-in-js-scratchpad/README.md

 ## Instructions

-1. Each source file must import `React` and whatever CSS-in-JS library functions they are using, and export a React component called `Test`, as a named export.
+1. Each source file must (A) import `React`, as well as whatever CSS-in-JS library functions they are using, and (B) export a React component called `Test`, as a _named export_ (not default).
-2. These source files must be placed in their respective library-subfolder under `src`.
+2. These source files must be placed in their CSS-in-JS library-respective subfolder under `src`.

 Open a terminal and run the appropriate script for your source file: